contentauth/c2pa-python/docs/tmn-wip-docs/working-stores.md

 ## Working with resources

+C2PA manifest data is not just JSON.
+A manifest store also contains binary resources (thumbnails, ingredient data, and other embedded files) that are referenced from the JSON metadata by JUMBF URIs.
+When `reader.json()` is called, the JSON includes URI references (like `"self#jumbf=c2pa.assertions/c2pa.thumbnail.claim.jpeg"`) that point to these binary resources.
+To retrieve the actual binary data, use `reader.resource_to_stream()` with the URI from the JSON.
+This separation keeps the JSON lightweight while allowing manifests to carry rich binary content alongside the metadata.

 _Resources_ are binary assets referenced by manifest assertions, such as thumbnails or ingredient thumbnails.

 ### Understanding resource identifiers